-Ever wondered how to file or refund income tax in Japan?
+Have you ever wondered how to declare or refund income tax in Japan?
 In this article, we will explain how income tax is done for residents of Japan.
-In Japan the tax return is called Kakutei Shinkoku [確定申告].
+In Japan, the income declaration is called Kakutei Shinkoku [確定申告].

-In Japan, the income tax return period usually runs until mid-March.
-For those who work in companies that do the end of year adjustment, it is not necessary to declare income tax unless you want to add information.
+In Japan, the income tax declaration period usually lasts until mid-March.
+For those who work for companies that do the 年末調整, it is not necessary to file an income tax declaration unless they want to add additional information.

 Where to make the declaration?
 City halls provide information on locations or temporary service stations, supported by staff in your language.
 If you know Japanese, you can file a tax return online using E-tax.